GenBench/GenBench.github.io/_pages/workshop.md

 To reach out workshop goals, we welcome two different types of submissions: regular workshop submissions and collaborative benchmarking task submissions.
 The latter will consist of a data/task artefact and a companion paper motivating and evaluating the submission.
 In both cases, we accept archival papers and extended abstracts.

+We accept all papers from the Findings of EMNLP related to our topics of interest below.
+Contact us via genbench@googlegroups.com if you would like to present your EMNLP Findings paper at GenBench 2023!

 ## Submission types